 Vitamin D is called the sunshine vitamin for good reason.
-Not only does your body make vitamin D when your skin is exposed to the sun, we also know vitamin D can ward off many health problems.
+Not only does your body make vitamin D when your skin is exposed to the sun, but we also know vitamin D can ward off many health problems.

 Vitamin D is a naturally occurring compound that regulates the body’s use of calcium and phosphorus.
 It’s crucial for the formation of bone and teeth.

 In adults, vitamin D wards off osteomalacia (soft bones) and osteoporosis (loss of bone mass).
 People with vitamin D deficiency are more likely to experience infection and insulin resistance.
-Some studies have linked vitamin D deficiency to coronary artery disease.
-However, not enough research exists to confirm the link.
+Some

 Eat the right foods